Introduction

 Uses a specified dialect.

-For the reimplementation, it shows both pretokens and fine-grained tokens.
+For the reimplementation, it shows details about what the grammar matched, and fine-grained tokens.

 If rustc rejects the input (and the rejection wasn't a fatal error), it reports the tokens rustc would have passed on to the parser.

-If the reimplementation rejects the input, reports what has been pretokenised so far; if the rejection comes from reprocessing, indicates the rejected pretoken and reports the fine-grained tokens made so far.
+If the reimplementation rejects the input, reports what has been tokenised so far.
+If the rejection comes from processing, describes the rejected match and reports any matches and fine-grained tokens from before the rejection.

 coarse